 The relationship has also been blessed by Margarita's mum, who has passed away but visits Kelvin in spirit.
 Margarita has also met Kelvin's parents.

-The right person'It's true what they say, "When you meet the right person you know,"' Kelvin says.
+'It's true what they say, "When you meet the right person you know,"' Kelvin says.
 'That's why the thumping of the heart came into play.
 If ever I'm away, I'll text her "thumping".
 It means I'm there for you and I want to come home.'

 The couple has easily been able to blend their two families together.
 Moving into Kelvin's recently-purchased home gave Javan and Isabella a chance to bond like brother and sister.